FAForever/ice-adapter/README.md

-  -l [ --login ] arg                    set the login of the local player, e.g. "Rhiza" -p [ --rpc-port ] arg (=7236)         set the port of internal JSON-RPC server -g [ --gpgnet-port ] arg (=7237)      set the port of internal GPGNet server -g [ --lobby-port ] arg (=7238)       set the port the game lobby should use for incoming UDP packets from the PeerRelay -s [ --stun-host ] arg (=dev.faforever.com) set the STUN hostname -t [ --turn-host ] arg (=dev.faforever.com) set the TURN hostname -u [ --turn-user ] arg                set the TURN username
+  -l [ --login ] arg                    set the login of the local player, e.g. "Rhiza" -p [ --rpc-port ] arg (=7236)         set the port of internal JSON-RPC server -g [ --gpgnet-port ] arg (=7237)      set the port of internal GPGNet server -o [ --lobby-port ] arg (=7238)       set the port the game lobby should use for incoming UDP packets from the PeerRelay -s [ --stun-host ] arg (=dev.faforever.com) set the STUN hostname -t [ --turn-host ] arg (=dev.faforever.com) set the TURN hostname -u [ --turn-user ] arg                set the TURN username